 - flavonoid antioxidants like quercetin, hesperetin, and naringenin

 In fact, research ties citrus fruit to a reduced risk of many cancers, including breast cancer.
-An older 2013 literature review of 6 studies involving 8,393 people linked high citrus intake to a 10% reduction in breast cancer risk (19).
+An older 2013 literature review of six studies involving 8,393 people linked high citrus intake to a 10% reduction in breast cancer risk.

 Regularly enjoying berries may help lower your risk of certain cancers, including breast cancer.

-Antioxidants in berries, including flavonoids and anthocyanins, have been shown to protect against cellular damage as well as the development and spread of cancer cells (20).
+Antioxidants in berries, including flavonoids and anthocyanins, have been shown to protect against cellular damage and the development and spread of cancer cells.

 6. Peaches, apples, pears, and grapes